forestgrape/coronavirus/1_introduction/suggestions.md

   > much of the knowledge for this page I acquired by reading.
 Thanks to everybody making knowledge and articles available!
 * Giving infections time to cure.
 It is known for various virus infections that they can become persistent.
 * Respecting everybody who wants or needs (either directly since in risk group or indirectly since direct/indirect contact to persons who need/want to protect) to protect to do so.
 Long-term effects seem to be rare but experiences are still limited.
 Keeping cases low is good for everybody and the more people help doing so the better.
+* Transport: Ventilation, masks and distance if possible (in that order) are important in public transport.
+Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic. // written during shutdown in Spring 2020
 * Some slowdown of life: E.g. no party weeks, going home at time.
 For all including the young, a good immune system in place is crucial, which detects infections early, induces symptoms and clears them.